PowerMaps

 Conversely, anything on the right-hand side of the map, in the industrialised space, is the exact opposite.
 This is where the low margin activities are, which require volume operations to create value.
 These are often costs of doing business today — think about computers, which 70+ years ago would have been on the left-hand side of the map as they were unpredictable but exciting, but today are ubiquitous and essential for business.

 The maps below shows how everything is moving from left to right, driven by supply and demand competition.
-This means that, where there is demand, supply will rise up to meet it and it’s this that creates value for the organisation in the form of profits, and for the user by supplying them what they need (e.g. better computers).
+This means that, where there is demand, supply will rise up to meet it.
+And it’s this that creates value for users, by supplying them what they need (e.g. better computers) and for the organisation in the form of revenue.

 Change Comes From Supply & Demand Competition